torvalds/linux/Documentation/firmware-guide/acpi/gpio-properties.rst

 active_low
   If 1 the GPIO is marked as active_low.

-Since ACPI GpioIo() resource does not have a field saying whether it is active low or high, the "active_low" argument can be used here.
+Since ACPI GpioIo() resource does yest have a field saying whether it is active low or high, the "active_low" argument can be used here.
 Setting it to 1 marks the GPIO as active low.